-At the age of 25 he has already attempted Mount Everest twice – but Alex is not your typical Everest speaker.
-After single-handedly raising over £35,000 in corporate sponsorship whilst still at school, his first attempt to climb to the summit of Mount Everest in 2014 was abandoned following a tragic avalanche that took sixteen lives.
+At 25, he has already attempted Mount Everest twice – but Alex is not your typical Everest speaker.
+After single-handedly raising over £35,000 in corporate sponsorship whilst still at school, his first attempt to climb Mount Everest in 2014 was abandoned following a tragic avalanche that took sixteen lives.

 Aged just 19, he returned a year later and survived an avalanche in the Khumbu Icefall, triggered by the Nepal earthquake, which trapped his team on the mountain for two days.

-His unassuming and relatable style inspires audiences to challenge self-limiting beliefs and inspire action.
-He is especially able to connect with millennials and understand the challenges they’re facing in the modern workplace.
+His frank and relatable style inspire audiences to challenge self-limiting beliefs and inspire action.
+He is especially able to connect with millennials and understand the challenges they face in the modern workplace.

 Mental Health, Change and Resilience Keynote Speaker:

-With an unassuming and relatable style, Alex delivers his expertise through inspirational keynote presentations – live, virtually and hybrid.
+With an unassuming and relatable style, Alex delivers his expertise through inspirational keynote presentations – live, virtual and hybrid.

 These interactive sessions are always tailored to your objectives but are typically 30-60 minutes with exclusive media and Q&A discussion.